MichaelCurrin/node-project-template/docs/template-notes/about.md

 2. Install the app locally using the [Installation](installation.md) doc.
 3. Run it locally using the [Usage](usage.md) docs.
 3. Follow the [Customization](customization.md) doc.

+## What is included

+This template saves you time as it already contains boilerplate that will work for most projects:

+- Base files - git ignore file, [package.json](/package.json) file and [src](/src/) directory.
+- Lint with ESLint.
+- Boilerplate documentation in a [docs](/docs/) directory.
+- Lint, test and build using GitHub Actions CI [workflow](/.github/workflows/main.yml).

+The test command is just a placeholder - you'll have to setup a test suite yourself as recommend in the Customization doc.

 ## Purpose